Mom of 2 missing Idaho kids wants $5 million bail reduced

 Rexburg police questioned Daybell and Vallow about the missing children in late November, and when detectives returned the next day for a follow-up interview they discovered the couple had left town.

-She faces hearing in Hawaii on March 2 for her extradition to Idaho.
+She faces another Kauaihearing on March 2 for her extradition to Idaho.